The digital modern age of marketing

 A lot has changed since the mid-90s when the internet was starting to bloom.

-Technology has advanced to the point that everyone can now surf the web at the palm of their hand using a mobile phone.
+Technology has advanced to the point that everyone can now surf the web using a mobile phone in the palm of their hand.
 Just having that technology on hand any time, day or night, where ever they are, has made people more connected to the internet than ever.

-Having a website can solve a lot of problems, and it can be a go-to point for your customers who are searching not just for your products and services but also where you're located, answers to common questions they're likely to ask, who you are and what your business does and also to see if your particular brand speaks to them personally.
+Having a small business website can solve a lot of problems.
+It can be a go-to point for your customers searching not just for your products and services.
+It can also tell customers where you're located, answers to common questions they're likely to ask, who you are and what your business does, and also to see if your particular brand speaks to them personally.

 Best of all, having a website means you can make sales even after your physical business location has closed for the day.
 Or on the weekend.
 Or during holidays.
 You get the idea.

-And customers absolutely love convenience.
-Make it easy to buy from you and you increase your chances of making a sale.
+And customers love convenience.
+Make it easy to buy from you, and you increase your chances of making a sale.
 Nothing says convenience like being able to shop online.
-Customers have been known to buy goods and services while on the couch, waiting in line to the movies, even when they should be sleeping in bed at 2 am in the morning.
+Customers have been known to purchase goods and services while on the couch, waiting in line to the movies, even when they should be sleeping in bed at 2 am.